Speed and Optimization in the Era of HTTP/2

 x-xss-protection:1; mode=block

-Headers can contain additional information such as cookies or referrers, which can cause the header to be even larger.
-Assuming in the second request, the header only contains additional information, the difference between them would be:
+Headers can contain additional information such as cookies or referrers, causing the header to be even larger.
+In the case where the second request’s header contains additional information, only the delta between them will be sent:

 :path: /logo.png